sumurthy/md_apispec/jsOutputMarkdowns/tablerowcollection.md

-# TableRowCollection Object (JavaScript API for Office 2016)
+# TableRowCollection Object (JavaScript API for Excel)

+_Applies to: Excel 2016, Office 2016_

 Represents a collection of all the rows that are part of the table.

-_Applies to: Office 2016_

 | Property	   | Type	|Description
 |:---------------|:--------|:----------|